emarteca/Resynchronizer/README.md

 Then, rerun the experiments the same way as above.
 Change the output filename to `test_times_noswap_50times.out` to emulate the experiments we performed.

-Note: the timing values will be different running here than in the reported results in the paper, since those were not run inside a docker container.
+**Note**: the timing values will be different running here than in the reported results in the paper, since those were not run inside a docker container.